MarkusWalterPrivate/Calender/README.md

 No security feature is implemented.

-## Please view the ReadMe files in the api and frontend folder for detailed requirements and starting instructions
+## Please view the ReadMe files in the API and frontend folder for detailed requirements and starting instructions

 ### Requirements